 The interrupted threads that secured the gun to the breech can be seen in this exploded view.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)

-Components of the new fuel system are detailed in this picture.
+Components of the new fuel system are seen again in this picture.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)

-Two fuel tanks were installed on each side of the engine, with the left tanks the subject of this image.
+Two fuel tanks were installed on each side of the engine, with the left tanks in left image and the right tanks on the right.
+The smaller right-side tanks held 135 gallons (511L), while the larger left-side tanks stored 190 gallons (720L) of fuel.
 Pumps in the lower tanks on each side took the fuel to a vane-type fuel transfer pump on the engine.
 Torsion bars for the road wheels and rear track tensioning idler wheels can be seen crisscrossing the hull floor.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)

 The batteries are seen here through the turret floor..
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)